- Monday, Tuesday, Wednesday and Friday: 8 a.m.–5 p.m.

 Once a program application is submitted online, its content and its representation of the applicant will be evaluated on the basis of academic achievement, commitment to teaching and ability to communicate.

-All applicants to a Basic Credential Program are required to complete a successful interview with the appropriate Department representatives prior to admission.
+All applicants to a Teaching Credential program are required to complete a successful interview with the appropriate department representatives prior to admission.
 Admission to a credential program will not be granted without a completed Interview Assessment Form on file in the Credential Office.
-You will be directed to the appropriate interview after submitting your complete application packet.
+Applicants will be directed to the appropriate interview after submitting a complete application packet.

-All applicants to a Basic Credential program are expected to have a cumulative GPA of at least 2.67 in all baccalaureate and post-baccalaureate coursework or a GPA of at least 2.75 in the last 60 semester units attempted at the time of application submission.
-ITEP candidates are admitted using only the cumulative 2.75 GPA.
-All applicants to a Service or Specialist Program are expected to have a GPA of at least 2.75 for their last 60 credits of coursework at the time of application submission.
+All applicants to a Teaching Credential program are expected to have a cumulative GPA of at least 2.67 in all baccalaureate and post-baccalaureate coursework or a GPA of at least 2.75 in the last 60 semester units attempted at the time of application submission.
+ITEP/FYI and JYI candidates are admitted using only the cumulative 2.67 GPA.
+All applicants to a Service or Specialist program are expected to have a GPA of at least 2.75 for their last 60 credits of coursework at the time of application submission.

 When the members of the Selection, Admission and Retention Committee reach a decision, the applicant will be notified in writing by the Credential Office.
 If admitted, the applicant will be issued a letter by email indicating the decision.
 All official notifications from the Credential Office are in the form of email.

-If an applicant does not meet admission requirements due to low GPA or not having passed appropriate exams, they may be considered under exceptional admission.
-The CSU System Executive Order 1032 allows a very limited number of candidates to be admitted to Basic Programs under exceptional admission.
+If an applicant does not meet admission requirements due to a low GPA or not having passed appropriate subject matter exams, he or she may be considered under exceptional admission.
+The CSU System Executive Order 1077 allows a very limited number of candidates to be admitted to Teaching Programs under exceptional admission.
 Typically, exceptional admission is available for only the Fall term.

 Admission to one term cannot be transferred or deferred to another term without formal written notification to and approval by the Credential Office.
 In this case, the applicant will be subject to a new “enrollment” date.
 If no notification and approval has transpired, the applicant must reapply (including all fees) for a future term during the appropriate filing period.
 Students choosing to defer enrollment will need to check with Admissions and Records for details regarding University enrollment deference.

-For specific requirements, check the individual program for exams required for that program.
+For specific requirements, check the individual program for exams that are required for that program.
 Exam contact information is available on the website.

 This requirement may be met in several ways.